 GASTRONOMY is the diner’s sense of the world, and Meals Matter, the blog, provides a focus, through which Michael Symons brings together books, ideas, debates, news and observations.

 Yet finding and sharing food and drink is the most imperative human activity, and economists thought so, too, until the rise of capitalism, which diverted attention to money.
-That suited corporations, but they don’t eat.
+That might have suited corporations, but they don’t eat.

 With the present crisis making the reworking of economic theory from the bottom-up even more timely, here are purchasing suggestions.

 The book’s originality is why food anthropologist Professor David Sutton generously locates the “potential to upend many orthodoxies”.